shiftonelabs/laravel-sqs-fifo-queue/README.md

 ## Security

-If you discover any security related issues, please email patrick@bisnow.com instead of using the issue tracker.
+If you discover any security related issues, please email tech@bisnow.com instead of using the issue tracker.

 ## Credits
+- [Wes Hulette][link-author]

-- [Patrick Carlo-Hickman][link-author]
+- [Patrick Carlo-Hickman][link-original-author]
 - [All Contributors][link-contributors]

 ## License